 Eyebrow Transplant & Restoration

-Eyebrow transplants are used to treat hair loss from a variety of causes.
-Fortunately, due to the limited amount of hair needed, most patients will have adequate donor hair if they are candidates for this procedure.
-Read more in the Eyebrow Transplant & Restoration section. »»
+The specific anatomic features of eyebrows require special techniques to create natural-looking results in this cosmetically most important area.
+Fortunately, due to the limited amount of hair needed in eyebrow restoration, most patients will have adequate donor hair if they are candidates for the procedure.
+Read more in the Eyebrow Transplant & Restoration section.